The possible $K^{*}\Sigma^{*}$ molecular state

 Fig.~\ref{fig:shi-12-plus} also tell us that the three diagonal potentials exhibit a pronounced repulsive behavior in the short-range region $r < 0.75\,\mathrm{fm}$, with magnitudes reaching up to several thousand MeV.
 This behavior is commonly attributed to the contributions of vector-meson exchange (such as $\rho$ and $\omega$) in the short-distance limit~\cite{Machleidt:1987hj}, and in the framework of effective field theory is treated as contact terms, whose strength is fitted or encoded in low-energy constants (LECs)~\cite{Weinberg:1990rz}.
 This result is consistent with the contributions of the $\rho$ and $\omega$ mesons included in our system, as well as the $\pi$ meson, which provides the long-range interaction.

 For the $J^{P}=11/2$ case, a bound state is absent in the $I=1/2$ channel but appears in the $I=3/2$ channel.
 This contrast originates from the interference pattern of the interaction potentials in isospin space, as discussed previously.
 A comparison between the $J^{P}=1/2^{+}$ and $J^{P}=11/2^{+}$ cases shows that the absence of a bound state in the $I=\tfrac{1}{2}$ channel for $J^{P}=11/2^{+}$ is due to the meson-exchange interaction being insufficient to overcome the large centrifugal barrier, in contrast to the $J^{P}=1/2^{+}$ case, where the interaction is predominantly repulsive and thus does not support binding.
-Therefore, a bound state can in principle be generated by increasing the parameter $\alpha$.

 As shown in Table~\ref{c4}, the predicted binding energies exhibit a strong dependence on the cutoff parameter $\alpha$, particularly for the $I=1/2$, $J^P=7/2^{-}$ and $I=3/2$, $J^P=3/2^{+}$ channels.
 In these cases, a very small variation in $\alpha$ leads to a dramatic increase in the binding energy, from only a few MeV to more than one hundred MeV.

 The main reason is that the interaction potentials in these channels vary dramatically with the cutoff parameter $\alpha$.